EspezuaMiguel/Data_projects_TripleTen/Working with Data in Python/readme.md

 **Stage 2**: Data preprocessing.
 In this stage, you’ll clean up column names and address missing and duplicate values.
 Follow the outline provided in the notebook and be sure to write about your observations at the end of this section.

 **Stage 3**: Data analysis.
 This is the meat of your project.
 Walk through the coding steps needed to evaluate the assumption and comment on your results in the appropriate blocks.
 Finally, summarize the overall project in the “Conclusion” section which is equal to the “Presenting Results” stage we mentioned in the lessons.

+# Conclusion

+## Project Overview

+The project aimed to investigate the impact of the number of votes on IMDb ratings for TV shows during the "Golden Age" of television.
+This involved analyzing a dataset containing records on movies and shows, focusing on TV shows released between 1999 and the present.
+The project simulated real-world tasks by testing hypotheses related to user activity and music preferences in different cities based on the day of the week and time of day.

+## Project Execution

+### Stage 1: Data Overview
+- The dataset was examined to understand its structure and contents.
+- Initial observations were made regarding the distribution of data and potential issues such as missing values and duplicates.

+### Stage 2: Data Preprocessing
+- Column names were cleaned up for easier processing.
+- Missing values were replaced with 'unknown' markers, and implicit duplicates in genre names were addressed.
+- Observations were made regarding the potential impact of missing values on the analysis.

+### Stage 3: Data Analysis
+- Three hypotheses were tested:
+  1. User activity differs depending on the day of the week and from city to city.
+  2. On Monday mornings and Friday evenings, Springfield and Shelbyville residents listen to different genres.
+  3. Springfield and Shelbyville listeners have different music preferences, with Springfield favoring pop and Shelbyville favoring rap.

+### Hypothesis Testing Results:
+1. **User Activity:** Springfield and Shelbyville showed different patterns of user activity depending on the day of the week, confirming the first hypothesis.
+2. **Music Genre Preferences:** While there were slight differences in genre preferences between Springfield and Shelbyville on Monday mornings and Friday evenings, the overall top genres were similar in both cities, primarily dominated by pop music.
+However, the presence of missing values raised concerns about the reliability of the results.
+3. **City Preferences:** There was not enough evidence to support the hypothesis that Springfield and Shelbyville have significantly different music preferences.
+Both cities demonstrated a preference for pop music, with rap not prominently featured in either city's top genres.

+## Recommendations
+1. **Data Integrity:** Address the issue of missing values to ensure the reliability of future analyses.
+Investigate the reasons for missing data and implement strategies to minimize its impact.
+2. **Continuous Monitoring:** Regularly monitor data quality and refine analysis methodologies to adapt to changing patterns and data trends.
+3. **Expanded Analysis:** Explore additional factors that may influence user behavior and music preferences, such as demographic data, geographic location, or time of day.

+## Future Improvements
+1. **Statistical Hypothesis Testing:** Implement more rigorous statistical hypothesis testing methodologies to validate findings and quantify the significance of observed trends.
+2. **Data Augmentation:** Expand the dataset with additional sources of data to enhance the depth and breadth of analysis, providing more comprehensive insights into user behavior and preferences.
+3. **Machine Learning Models:** Explore the use of machine learning algorithms to predict user behavior and preferences, enabling more accurate and proactive decision-making based on predictive analytics.

+By addressing these recommendations and pursuing future improvements, the project outcomes can be further refined and expanded, ultimately providing valuable insights for decision-making in the entertainment industry.